Blog · Review Essay · Last reviewed June 25, 2026

 The Book

 Life 3.0: Being Human in the Age of Artificial Intelligence was published by Knopf in 2017.
-Publishers Weekly listed the hardcover at 384 pages with ISBN 978-1-101-94659-6, and Library Journal described the book as a technology title with illustrations, notes, and an index.
+Publishers Weekly listed the hardcover at 384 pages with ISBN 978-1-101-94659-6; Penguin Random House's current page lists the Vintage paperback at 384 pages, ISBN 9781101970317, and a July 31, 2018 publication date.
 Tegmark is a physicist at MIT and founder and chair of the Future of Life Institute, whose profile describes him as an MIT professor working on AI and physics research and as the author of Life 3.0 and Our Mathematical Universe.

 The book belongs to the same intellectual neighborhood as Nick Bostrom's Superintelligence, but it is written for a broader public.
 Tegmark wants readers to enter the debate before the debate is decided by labs, states, companies, militaries, and accident.
 The argument is not that one specific future is inevitable.
 The argument is that artificial general intelligence would be so consequential that ordinary political imagination is too small for the decision surface.